sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-Since both contacts match and neither contact provides configuration overrides for either handler, two handler events are generated.
-The default configuration for both handlers will be used.
+Since both contacts match and neither contact provides configuration overrides for either handler, Sensu generates two handler events and uses the default configuration for both.

 ![Multiple Handlers with Multiple Non-Matching Contact](/images/contact-routing/multiple-handlers/multiple-non-matching-contacts.png)

-### Multiple Handlers with Some Matching Contacts
+#### Multiple Handlers with Some Matching Contacts

 In this example we have two handlers configured for our check, `email` and `slack`.
 We have three contacts being used, `support`, `dev` and `eng`.
-Support has a contact override for `email` and `dev` has a contact override for `slack`. `eng` has a contact override for `pagerduty` which is not a handler that the check is using.
+Support has a contact override for `email`; `dev` has a contact override for `slack`; `eng` has a contact override for `pagerduty` which is not a handler that the check is using.

+**Check configuration:**

 {{< highlight json >}}
 {
   "checks": {
     "example_check": {
-      "command": "do_something.rb",
+      "command": "example_script.rb",
       "handlers": [
         "email",
         "slack"